ronaldbosma/azure-apim-samples/catch-all-api/README.md

 Follow these steps to deploy the API:
 1. Open a terminal and navigate to this directory.
-1. Run the following command to deploy the Catch-All API using Azure CLI.
+1. Run the following command to deploy the API using Azure CLI.
 Replace `<your-resource-group-name>` and `<your-api-management-service-name>`with your actual values.

     ```
     az deployment group create `